lutaodai/DRL-Continuous-Control/REPORT.md

 Below shows the plot of rewards up to when the environment is solved.
 ![Plot of Rewards][image2]

 Below shows the plot of rewards for 3000 episodes.
-There are two times when rewards plumped, but it was recovered and get stablized.
+There are two times when rewards plumped, but it was recovered later and get stablized.

 ![Plot of Rewards for Training 3000 episodes][image3]

 ###  Ideas for future work